First French War of Religion (1562–1563): Dreux

 The battle began with a charge of the Protestant cavalry into the royal left under Montmorency's command.
 The aggressive cavalry charges of the Protestants were necessitated by their comparative paucity in artillery.
-Condé's cavalry charged into the Swiss phalanx and succeeded in penetrating it, Coligny's cavalry meanwhile drove into the cavalry under Montmorency and succeeded in routing it, capturing Montmorency.
-After his capture, Montmorency was quickly hurried back to Orléans by with a guard of reiters on Coligny's orders for fear that he might escape.
-Prior to his capture Montmorency had requested support from Guise as his position collapsed, but Guise declined to advance in support.
+Condé's cavalry charged into the Swiss phalanx and succeeded in penetrating it; Coligny's cavalry meanwhile drove into the cavalry under Montmorency and succeeded in routing it, capturing Montmorency.
+After his capture, Montmorency was quickly hurried back to Orléans with a guard of reiters on Coligny's orders for fear that he might escape.
+Prior to his capture, Montmorency had requested support from Guise as his position collapsed, but Guise declined to advance in support.
 Montmorency was wounded in the jaw during the fight.
-Montmorency's son the sieur de Montbéron was killed in the combat by an écuyer (squire) of the prince de Condé with whom he had recently quarrelled.
+Montmorency's son the sieur de Montbéron, was killed in the combat by an écuyer (squire) of the prince de Condé with whom he had recently quarrelled.
 Montbéron's brother Damville rode across to Guise and furiously demanded that he avenge the death.
 Guise assured him that while there would be a time for revenge, it was not at this moment.
 The royal Breton and Picard legions disintegrated, and the Protestant cavalry pursued the collapsing left wing back to the Eure.
-Only the Swiss remained on the field for the left, Damville and Aumale attempted to protect them only to be themselves routed by the Protestant reiters.
+Only the Swiss remained on the field for the left; Damville and Aumale attempted to protect them, only to be themselves routed by the Protestant reiters.
 Aumale was thrown from his horse and wounded in the shoulder.

-During this time the royal right was almost entirely inactive, except for a force under the baron de Biron which shielded those on the left who had rallied and protected the royal rear from being attacked from behind by Protestant cavalry.
+During this time, the royal right was almost entirely inactive, except for a force under the baron de Biron which shielded those on the left who had rallied and protected the royal rear from being attacked from behind by Protestant cavalry.

 The Protestant attack moved to focus on the Swiss, who were subject to a second attack by Protestant cavalry returning from the chase of the routed.
-One of the German landsknecht units attempted to engage the Swiss but were fiercely charged and fled back to the village of Blainville where they barricaded themselves in a courtyard.
-Fresh off this victory the Swiss attempted to recapture the royal artillery but were subjected to a new series of cavalry charges which broke them into small units, forcing the Swiss to retreat.
-Delighted the Protestant German reiters began to cry 'victory!' and make towards the royal baggage.
-This confounded Condé and Coligny who knew much of the royal army had yet to be committed but their cavalry was now dispersed across the field.
+One of the German landsknecht units attempted to engage the Swiss but was fiercely charged and fled back to the village of Blainville, where they barricaded themselves in a courtyard.
+Fresh off this victory, the Swiss attempted to recapture the royal artillery but were subjected to a new series of cavalry charges, which broke them into small units, forcing the Swiss to retreat.
+Delighted, the Protestant German reiters began to cry "victory!" and make towards the royal baggage.
+This confounded Condé and Coligny, who knew much of the royal army had yet to be committed, but their cavalry was now dispersed across the field.